 My picture book, Remembering the Child, won rave reviews from New York Times and Amazon best seller James Gurney.
 Novels include the Welltower young adult scifi thrillers “First Run”, “Second Run”, “Final Run”, and “Selda’s Run”.
 Coming soon: The psychological thriller “Bird”.

-Husband, father of three, writer and international award-winning gallery and advertising artist, I live in Maryland.
-For decades I have taught and spoken before live and televised audiences on communication, writing, the visual arts, and human empowerment and motivation.
+Writer, international award-winning gallery and advertising artist, for decades I have taught and spoken before live and televised audiences on communication, writing, the visual arts, and human empowerment and motivation.

 I was born in Tacoma, Washington in 1954.
 My family bought a ranch at the foot of Mount Rainier then sold it and operated a combined appliance repair business called Major Appliances and a mom-and-pop store called Yocum’s Grocery in Graham, Washington.
 In 1970 we moved to Ketchikan, Alaska.
 A year later we moved to Eugene, Oregon to treat my mother’s cancer.